cs320-wisc/f22/labs/vm/gcp/connect.md

 installed!
 This is no small feat, and being able to do so in the future in an invaluable career skill.

-Note: you can type "exit" or `CTRL-D` to exit the SSH connection and run commands on your own computer again.
+**Note 1**: you can type "exit" or `CTRL-D` to exit the SSH connection and run commands on your own computer again.

+**Note 2**: if you're connecting to SSH from Windows, CTRL-C and CTRL-V don't work as copy/paste in the terminal.
+Right clicking can do both copy or paste (if something has already been copied).